jack0817/AsyncStore/Sources/AsyncStore/AsyncStore.docc/SharingStateWithRepository.md

 ### Define a Repository Key

-Create an enum conforming to ``AsyncStoreRepositoryKey`` that declares the shared store's state and task identifier types:
+Create an enum conforming to ``AsyncStoreRepositoryKey`` that declares the shared store's state and task identifier types.
+Both the protocol and ``AsyncStoreRepository`` are `@MainActor`-isolated, so your key and any convenience accessors must also be accessed from the main actor:

 ```swift
 struct SessionState: Sendable {